Semi-automatically optimized calibration of internal combustion engines

 To obtain a finite-dimensional problem, the model is discretized to yield \emph{(characteristic) engine maps}.
-We consider combinations of~$k$ revolution frequencies and $k$ torque demands and subdivide the operation field $\OP$ of~$F$ into $k^2$ congruent rectangles $\OP_{ft}$, where $f$, $t \in[k]$ denote the rectangle's frequency and torque coordinate, respectively.
-Thus, engine maps are given as $k {\times} k$-matrices which for each combination yield the corresponding value of a particular actuator.
+We consider combinations of~$k$ revolution frequencies and $k$ torque demands and subdivide the operation field $\OP$ of~$F$ into $k^2$ congruent rectangles $\OP_{ft}$, where $f$ and $t \in[k] \define \{1, \dots, k\}$ denote the rectangle's frequency and torque coordinate, respectively.
+This corresponds to the technical requirement that engine maps are given as $k {\times} k$-matrices, which for each combination yield the corresponding value of a particular actuator.
 They are stored permanently in the engine control unit.
 A \emph{solution map} consists of a complete set of engine maps, one for each actuator.
-In this way a solution map yields a discretization of the continuous solution map described in Section~\ref{sec:continuous-opt}.
+In this way a solution map yields a discretization of the continuous solution map $M$ described in Section~\ref{sec:continuous-opt}.

 Then, in our terminology, the solution map takes as input a frequency and torque pair $(f,t)\in [k]\times[k]$ and yields as output an admissible actuator setting.
 The latter is a point $u\in\domain$ with $(u,F(u))\in\feasible$ such that the pair $(u_\frequency, y_\torque)$ lies in the rectangle of the discretized operation field corresponding to the input coordinates $(f,t)$.